 - By plane from Bodø

-All the routes on Pillaren are approached following a good path, starting from the road close to the isthmus and running along Djupfjord north-western shore (at your left-hand side when you’re looking inside at the fjord).
-The track gains the terminal moraine, which divides the fjord from the hidden inner lake.
-When you’re getting to the path’s first junction close to the moraine, don’t follow some cairns heading to right – it’s the path to Vagakallen-Kvandalstinden Col and Pillaren longest routes area - but follow the track on your left-hand side.
-After a pine wood and a bit before reaching the lake the obvious slabs are approached following a good track leaving the main path and rising towards right along steep vegetated slopes (1 hour from the coastal road).
+All the routes on Pillaren are approached following a good path, starting from the road 816 close to the isthmus and running along Djupfjord North-Western shore (on your left-hand side when you’re looking inside at the fjord).
+The trail gains the terminal moraine, which divides the fjord from the hidden inner lake.
+When you’re getting to the path’s first junction close to the moraine, don’t follow some cairns heading to right – this is the path heading to Vagakallen-Kvandalstinden Col and Pillaren longest routes area - but follow the trail on your left-hand side.
+After a pine wood and a bit before reaching the lake, the obvious slabs are approached following a good trail forking from the main path and rising towards right along steep vegetated and rocky slopes (1 hour from the coast road).
 Some enourmous cairns mark the climbing area.

 Pillaren Routes (Norwegian Scale)

 - Coley Smoke + Very Expensive Ticket Combination 5, 250 m

 - Bare Blåbær (Just Bluberries) 5-, 240 m

 - Thiras Mirith 6, 240 m